Parliamentary.ai

 Overview

 This bill, the European Communities (Finance) Act 2008, updates the definition of "the Treaties" and "the Community Treaties" within the European Communities Act 1972.
-The amendment specifically incorporates a 2007 Council decision concerning the European Union's system of own resources (how it funds itself).
+The key change is the inclusion of a specific Council decision from June 7, 2007, concerning the European Union's system of own resources (how it funds itself).

 Description